 Alibaba Cloud has fixed vulnerability CVE-2018-1002105 for Container Service for Kubernetes (ACK).
 This topic describes the impact and how to fix the vulnerability.

 Vulnerability CVE-2018-1002105 is discovered by the Kubernetes community.
 Kubernetes users can send requests to the API Server of a Kubernetes cluster through established connections and perform privilege escalation to access backend services.
 Alibaba Cloud has fixed this vulnerability at the earliest opportunity.
 You can log on to the ACK console and upgrade the Kubernetes version for your clusters.

 For more information about vulnerability CVE-2018-1002105, see CVE-2018-1002105.

 - Kubernetes v1.0.x-1.9.x

 - Kubernetes v1.11.0-1.11.4 (fixed in v1.11.5)

 - Kubernetes v1.12.0-1.12.2 (fixed in v1.12.3)

-Note In the Container Service console, select the target cluster and choose Addon Upgrade dialog box, select flexvolume and click Upgrade..
-In the
+Note In the ACK console, select the cluster for which you want to upgrade FlexVolume.
+In the navigation pane, choose Upgrade System Component page, select flexvolume and click Upgrade..
+On the